kellerl3641/Sep-10-freedom-project/plan.md

 Image : should be in the middle.

 Jquery :
-should be able to slowly pop up
+should be able to slowly pop up when the page is being scrolled